-- Gradually stir in the half n half and dissolved chicken bouillon and the Better Than Bouillon.
+- Gradually stir in the half n half, dissolved chicken bouillon and the Better Than Bouillon.

 - Add the seasonings and cubed potatoes.
 Continue to cook on medium heat stirring often until thickened.
 Check the potatoes….you don’t want them to be soft and mushy.